ccordoba12/abstract_scipy_2014/Abstract.md

 - A plain text version, to be used by the IPython terminal and which would be mostly the same as the current IPython representation.

-- A simplified HTML version, to be used by IPython's qtconsole frontend.

 - And a rich HTML one to be used by Spyder and the IPython Notebook.